-Carburetion in the carburetor is the process of measuring, mixing and supplying to a spark ignition engine continuously a suitable combustible mixture of fuel and air.
+Carburetion in the carburetor is the process of measuring, mixing and supplying to a spark-ignition engine continuously a suitable combustible mixture of fuel and air.
 This mixture supply must be in accordance with the engine speed and load requirements.
 The carburetor supplies this mixture to an engine.
 The carburetor consists basically of a float chamber and a metering cum mixing chamber.

-Fuel Tank Gravity Feed In Carburetor
+Fuel Tank Gravity Feed-In Carburetor

 An electric gauge with balanced coils is used in many cars for indicating the quantity of fuel available in the fuel tank.
 The gauge is mounted on the instrument panel in front of the driver.
 This type of electric fuel gauge consists of two units a dash unit and a tank unit.

 Some of the fuel tanks include a fuel filter at their exit or a sump at the bottom, to collect dirt and water and prevent them from reaching the pump and carburetor.
-Some tank are provided with a drain plug on the bottom for emptying the tank.
-Fuel tanks are often provided with vertical baffles to prevent surging of the fuel.
+Some tanks are provided with a drain plug on the bottom for emptying the tank.
+Fuel tanks are often provided with vertical baffles to prevent the surging of the fuel.

-An additional fuel strainer is usually placed in the fuel line either before the pump as shown in the picture or after pump to filter gasoline before it enters the float chamber.
+An additional fuel strainer is usually placed in the fuel line either before the pump as shown in the picture or after the pump to filter gasoline before it enters the float chamber.
 The unit serves to catch any water or foreign particles that were not filtered out previously, in the fuel tank filter unit.
 One type of filter is shown in the picture.
-The fuel that enters into the glass bowl, passes through a ceramic filter to reach the inside section that is connected with the exit.
+The fuel that enters the glass bowl, passes through a ceramic filter to reach the inside section that is connected with the exit.
 The water and sediment are collected in the bowl which is made removable for cleaning.

 Some engines use a disposable fuel filter in the fuel feed system.
 The entire unit may be replaced whenever it becomes inoperative, simply by loosening snap clamps.